arangodb/docs/3.8/programs-arangod-rocksdb.md

 locks on collections will introduce a noticeable throughput penalty.

 Note that the MMFiles engine was [removed](appendix-deprecated.html) and that this option is a stopgap measure only.
+This option is thus deprecated, and will be removed in a future version.

 The option has effect on single servers and on DB-Servers in the cluster.